 - RACP training fees for the duration of either Basic or Advanced, Faculty and Chapter training

 - attendance at Congress or a relevant Annual Scientific Meeting each year – return economy airfare, registration fee and 3 nights' accommodation

-- AU$2,500 lump sum intended as cash assistance at beginning of Scholarship
+- AUD$2,500 lump sum intended as cash assistance at beginning of Scholarship

 Applicants must read the terms and conditions before applying.